Irving Johnson and Exy Johnson

 Swift of Ipswich

-The TopSail Youth Program’s original vessel, Swift of Ipswich, is a representation of a Revolutionary War privateer.
+The TopSail Youth Program’s original vessel, Swift of Ipswich, was built in the style of a Revolutionary War privateer.
 She is a 70-foot wooden topsail schooner designed by Howard Chappelle and built in 1938 by William Robinson.

 The Swift of Ipswich was once the personal yacht of actor James Cagney and had been a well-known floating landmark in California for over 60 years.
 Many who know her say her finest hours have been those spent serving youth.

-Our beloved Swift will be a sight to behold when she returns to San Pedro and will be charged with serving upper elementary and middle school students in Wilmington.
+Our beloved Swift will be a sight to behold when she completes restoration in San Pedro and will be charged with serving upper elementary and middle school students in Wilmington.
 You can follow the excellent photo record of her reconstruction being created by Jerry Soto.

-You can make a tax-deductible donation to the Swift’s restoration HERE.
+You can make a tax-deductible donation to the Swift of Ipswich restoration HERE.